JazzTap/jazztap.github.io/_posts/2022-11-28-tracklist.md

 </div>

-## clock is ticking while i'm still in time
+## time to forget / steal from yourselves
 <div markdown="1" class="grid three-lines">

-Nothing else they can do to turn it back
+Nothing else they can do
 You're stabbing you through him

-Breaking partnership in this crime
+To turn it back
 And betting most of this world

-Ripping up the past, condescending smile
+Breaking partnership
 We'll add enough of the whole world

 <div class="float" markdown="1">